 All normal University policies on academic standing (probation, suspension, and dismissal) and course repeats apply to the School of Business.
 In addition, students may attempt a given School of Business course a maximum of only three (3) times.
-The third attempt of a course must be taken at Clayton State University.
 In other words, a student will not be allowed to attempt a course a fourth time.
 An attempt is defined as receiving W, WF, F, U, or D. (Excludes W\$ and WM).
 Transfer and transient attempts count in the maximum of attempts for purposes of this policy.
 (Students who have already had two or more tries in a course at CSU before this policy went into effect (Fall 2003) will be granted one more try.)